sourabhjaishwal/hashnode-navbar/readme.md

 ### Description

-A clean and simple navbar inspired by Hashnode, featuring links, a dropdown menu, and a sign-in button with smooth hover effects.
+A clean navbar inspired by Hashnode, with links, dropdown, and smooth hover effects.

 ### Screenshots